-- Initialise a common MTT distribution using the first set of measurements available. - Predict ahead to the next time-step that measurements are available. - Orrelation gating/association (algorithm dependent!). - Update using appropriate observation model for sensor. - 5 Extract any declared target states.
+- Initialise a common MTT distribution using the first set of measurements available. - 2 Predict ahead to the next time-step that measurements are available. - Sorrelation gating/association (algorithm dependent!). - Update using appropriate observation model for sensor. - Sector 2 Sec

 For centralised fusion, we need to have a form of database, containing knowledge of each of the sensors we wish to perform fusion between.
 This includes observation models, expected false alarm rates and so forth.